lwouis/alt-tab-macos/docs/Contributing.md

 * Right-to-left languages (e.g. arabic) have the whole layout reversed
   * For the main window, even navigation is reversed
   * For preferences and feedback windows, all layout is reversed
-* Text length can varies per languages which can create layout issues
+* Text length can vary per languages which can create layout issues

 ### Misc